kobolabs/metadata-moments/README.md

 #Kobo Metadata Moments - A compilation

-Recommendations and tips for producing better content on Kobo!
+Recommendations and tips for producing better content on Kobo!</br>
 A compilation of the technicals tips from Kobo Publisher's Newsletters.